apache/qpid-protonj2/protonj2-client-docs/Configuration.md

 ## Sender Configuration Options

+When creating a new Sender the **SenderOptions** object can be provided which allows some control over various behaviors of the sender.

+     SenderOptions senderOptions = new SenderOptions();
+     Sender sender = session.openSender("address", senderOptions);

+The following options are available for configuration when creating a new **Sender**.

 + **SenderOptions.closeTimeout** Timeout value that controls how long the client Sender waits on resource closure before returning.
 By default the client uses the matching session level close timeout option value.
 + **SenderOptions.sendTimeout** Timeout value that sets the Sender default send timeout which can control how long a Sender waits on completion of a synchronous message send before returning an error.
 By default the client uses the matching session level send timeout option value.
 + **SenderOptions.openTimeout** Timeout value that controls how long the client Sender waits on the AMQP Open process to complete  before returning with an error.
 By default the client uses the matching session level close timeout option value.
 + **SenderOptions.requestTimeout** Timeout value that controls how long the client connection waits on completion of various synchronous interactions, such as initiating or retiring a transaction, before returning an error.
 Does not affect synchronous message sends.
 By default the client uses the matching session level request timeout option value.

 ## Receiver Configuration Options

+When creating a new Receiver the **ReceiverOptions** object can be provided which allows some control over various behaviors of the receiver.

+     ReceiverOptions receiverOptions = new ReceiverOptions();
+     Receiver receiver = session.openReceiver("address", receiverOptions);

+The following options are available for configuration when creating a new **Sender**.

 + **ReceiverOptions.creditWindow** Configures the size of the credit window the Receiver will open with the remote which the Receiver will replenish automatically as incoming deliveries are read.
 The default value is 10, to disable and control credit manually this value should be set to zero.
 + **ReceiverOptions.closeTimeout** Timeout value that controls how long the client session waits on resource closure before returning.
 By default the client uses the matching session level close timeout option value.